MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 Another example watching a file::

- sr3_watch -dr /data/web/public_data -s http://dd.weather.gc.ca/ -p bulletins/alphanumeric/SACN32_CWAO_123456 -pb amqp://broker.com --action start
+ sr3 --post_baseDir /data/web/public_data --post_baseUrl http://dd.weather.gc.ca/ --path bulletins/alphanumeric/SACN32_CWAO_123456 -post_broker amqp://broker.com start watch/myflow

-By default, sr_watch checks the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the baseDir and relative path of the source url to obtain the local file path).
+By default, watch checks the file /data/web/public_data/bulletins/alphanumeric/SACN32_CWAO_123456 (concatenating the baseDir and relative path of the source url to obtain the local file path).
 If the file changes, it calculates its checksum.
 It then builds a post message, logs into broker.com as user 'guest' (default credentials) and sends the post to defaults vhost '/' and post_exchange 'sx_guest' (default post_exchange)